robot-dreams/eop/notes.md

 What's an example of an optimization that can be made for non-regular functions / types?
 Is the difficulty of order-selection with order 5 somehow related to the insolubility of quintics?
 What's the motivation for the axiom w(a * b) >= w(a) in the definition of a EuclideanSemiring?
+Chapter 5 Conclusion: What's a case of "adjusting theories to fit algorithmic requirements"?

 ## Definitions